Practicing inclusivity

 Ask each person on your team to identify where they are on a series of spectrums related to how they work best, such as early bird vs. night owl, or email vs. in person.
 Use the insights surfaced to determine how the team will work together.
 (You can download SYPartners’ tool, “How We Roll”, here.)

-At a team offsite, ask people to share stories about a time when they felt they belonged or fit in, and a time when they didn’t.
+At a team offsite, ask people to share stories about a time when they felt they belonged, and a time when they didn’t.
 Reflect on these stories so each team member can realize their biases and blind-spots in interacting with others.

 When someone new joins your team or project, meet with them to understand where they feel confident jumping in and where they need extra coaching.

 Get to know the unique skills and experiences that each person brings to the table—hint: it’s more than their job title.
-One way to do this is to have each person do one of the many strength finding assessments (e.g. Superpowers by SYPartners, Strengthsfinder) and then share their results with the team.
+One way to do this is to have each person do one of the many strength finding assessments (e.g. Superpowers by SYPartners, Strengthsfinder) and then discuss results as a team.

 When you enlist people to act, explain the “why” behind what you’re asking for.